How does this company make money?

 Who depends on this company?

-Property-casualty insurers depend on AIR Worldwide catastrophe models to calculate the probable maximum loss reserves that satisfy their regulatory capital requirements; without those accepted model outputs, they lose a compliant path to reserving.
-State insurance commissioners rely on ISO advisory loss costs — standardized estimates of expected claims per unit of exposure — when approving rate filings in regulated markets.
+Property-casualty insurers depend on AIR Worldwide's catastrophe models to produce the probable maximum loss figures that sit inside their legally required capital reserve calculations — without those figures, they cannot demonstrate solvency to regulators.
+State insurance commissioners also rely on ISO advisory loss costs, which feed into AIR's ecosystem, when approving the rates insurers are allowed to charge in regulated markets.

 How does this company scale?